 Claw back and value adjustment

-It is noted that the variable pay components are subject to the claw back and value adjustment provisions of the Dutch Civil Code and the Code.
+The variable pay components are subject to the claw back and value adjustment provisions of the Dutch Civil Code.

-The company does not grant loans to its Board members.
+The company does not grant loans, advance payments or guarantees to its Board members.

-Operating income is defined in accordance with IFRS and includes the relevant incidental items.
+Operating income is defined in accordance with IFRS and includes the relevant incidentals.

 We use operational cash flow to monitor cash generation.
 It is defined as operating income excluding depreciation and amortization, adjusted for the change in operating working capital and capital expenditures.

-This is a key profitability measure and is calculated as operating income as a percentage of average invested capital.
+This is a key profitability measure and is calculated as EBIT as a percentage of average invested capital.

-Used to compare the performance of different companies’ stocks and shares over time.
-It combines share price appreciation and dividends paid to show the total return to the shareholder.
+Compares the performance of different companies’ stocks and shares over time.
+Combines share price appreciation and dividends paid to show the total return to shareholders.
 The relative TSR position reflects the market perception of overall performance relative to a reference group.